Tojaj/rpi-sdr-replay/README.md

 Usage
 =====

-Rpi-sdr-replay, is composed from two parts:
+**rpi-sdr-replay** is composed from two parts:

-**Server part** is this rpi-sdr-replay application.
+**1) Server part** is this rpi-sdr-replay python library and application.
 It can record and replay radio signals on configurable radio frequencies (with this tool, you can record signal on one radio frequency and replay it on another radio frequency).
-The recording and replaying is triggered manually by user on his discretion via Bluetooth client app.
+The recording and replaying is triggered manually by user on his discretion via a Bluetooth app.

-**Client part (Android smartphone app)** is a generic Blue Dot application that is available in Google Play Store.
+**2) Client part (Android smartphone app)** is a generic [Blue Dot](https://bluedot.readthedocs.io/en/latest/) application that is available in [Google Play Store](https://play.google.com/store/apps/details?id=com.stuffaboutcode.bluedot).
 It doesn't require any special configuration in order to be used with rpi-sdr-replay server part.
-Only requirement is that the smartphone running the Blue Dot and the Raspberry Pi running rpi-sdr-replay are paired (how to do that is described in this doc).
+Only requirement is that the smartphone running the Blue Dot and the Raspberry Pi running the rpi-sdr-replay are paired (how to do that is described later in this readme).

 **Main features**

-* You can record a radio transmission and replay it whenever you want (seconds, minutes, days, moths later).
+* Record a radio transmission and replay it whenever you want (seconds, minutes, days, months later).
-* You can record a radio transmission on one frequency and replay it on another frequency.
+* Record a radio transmission on one frequency and replay it on another frequency.
-* You can control the recording and replaying remotely via Bluetooth.
+* Control the recording and replaying remotely via Bluetooth.
-* You don't need Wi-Fi connection with the Raspberry Pi when using and controlling the recording/replaying.
+* No need of Wi-Fi connection with the Raspberry Pi when using and controlling the recording/replaying.
-** The recording and replaying is done just via Bluetooth, you don't need any kind of ssh or a similar connection to your Raspberry Pi system.
+  * The recording and replaying is controlled just via Bluetooth, you don't need any kind of ssh or a similar connection to your Raspberry Pi system for this to work.
+* No need of a display or any extra user interface hardware for the Raspberry Pi.
-* If you use a power bank to power your Raspberry Pi device, then you can walk around the world and record/replay radio signals freely.
+* If you use a power bank to power your Raspberry Pi device, you can walk around the world and record/replay radio signals freely.

 **Disclaimer:** Different radio frequencies have different terms for usage.
-Always consult your local laws and legal obligations for specific frequencies!
-Be careful to not cause any noise / jamming on any frequencies.
+Always consult your local laws and legal obligations for usage of specific frequencies.
+Some frequencies are licensed and cannot be used.
+Be considerate and do not cause noise on any frequencies.
 For transmitting, you are supposed to use an antenna with a proper band-pass filter!

 Command line (The server part)
 -----------------------------

-**Record and replay on 88,3 MHz (FM frequency)**
+**Record and replay signals on 88,3 MHz (FM frequency)**

     $ rpi-sdr-replay -f 88300000